 The Robert E. Smith School of Nursing permits students to transfer six hours of grades of B or better for required and/or elective courses into either nursing graduate degree program (MSN or DNP).
 All transferred courses will be listed on the student's program of study.
 Applicants wanting to transfer credit for prior nursing course(s) taken at another institution must submit a written request with supporting documentation.
 The request for credit must be submitted and negotiated before admission to a program and not after enrollment.
 The negotiation process may include revalidation, which could include refresher work followed by a remediation examination and/or competency check-off.
-Additionally, the Chair of Academic Programs (COAP) and/or advisor will request a course syllabus from each course under consideration for transfer to ensure the equivalency of course content.
+Additionally, the Chair of Nursing and/or advisor will request a course syllabus from each course under consideration for transfer to ensure the equivalency of course content.
 Only in unusual cases will more than six hours be approved and no more than two-thirds of the total hours required for the degree may be transferred from another institution.
-Transferring more than six hours requires the recommendation of the advisor, the Director of Nurse Practitioner Programs, the Chair of Academic Programs, and the approval of the Dean.
+Transferring more than six hours requires the recommendation of the advisor, the Graduate Program Coordinator, the Chair of Nursing, , and the approval of the Dean.